muvandy/muvandy-php/README.md

 	git clone https://github.com/muvandy/muvandy-php.git

-Place the muvandy-php/lib/muvandy.php file in a location where  PHP can locate it on a 'require'.
+Place the `muvandy-php/lib/muvandy.php` file in a location where  PHP can locate it on a `require`.

 	require_once "lib/muvandy.php";